Dokumentation (english)

 }

 Replace the parameters with your actual data.
 If your flow doesn't require input data, you can delete this or leave it as default.
+The code snippet is automatically filled with input data that you store in the test data section of teh APi Input Node.

 5. Send the Request

 Click Send to test your deployed flow.
 You should receive a response with your flow's output.
+Depending on your Deplyoment tpye the repsonses work differently: Async or Sync.
+Also the Deplyoment types may vary in terms of response time.

 Integration Examples